soheeparklee/soheeparklee.github.io/_posts/2026-03-02-DAW-system-5-9-linux-files.md

   - 👀 If I am in `x11`, and I want to go to `usr`, do `../../..` or `./../../..`
 - `~`: `/home/personal`
 - `/`: root

+## ✅ Hardlink

+- not a copy of the file, not a backup ❌
+- one file with two names
+- so even if we delete one name, we can still access the file with the other name
+- if all names are deleted, the access to the file will be lost

 ✔️ **We can create a hard link**